The half butter half EVO oil tart is a cake with a shortcrust base, perfectly combining these two ingredients.

 Steps

-Take a bowl and pour in the eggs, sugar, and grated lemon zest.
-Start mixing with a whisk or fork.
-Now also add the pinch of salt, vanilla essence, softened butter, and extra virgin olive oil.
+Take a container and pour in the eggs, sugar, and grated lemon zest, then start mixing with a whisk or fork.
+Now add the pinch of salt, vanilla essence, softened butter, and extra virgin olive oil.

-Finally, incorporate the flour and vanilla baking powder.
-As for the flour, I used spelt flour, but if you want to use all-purpose or another type, no problem.
-It may only affect the liquid absorption, so with all-purpose flour, you might need a bit more to compact.
+Lastly, incorporate the flour and the baking powder.
+As for the flour, I used spelt flour, but if you want to use all-purpose flour or another type, it might just change the liquid absorption, so you might need a bit more of the all-purpose flour to compact.

-The dough, once assembled, should always be soft but not sticky to the hands.
-At this point, place the dough in a container covered with plastic wrap and let it rest in the fridge for about an hour.
+The dough block once assembled, should always be soft but not sticky to the touch.
+At this point, put the dough in a container covered with plastic wrap and let it rest in the fridge for about an hour.

-After the resting time, take the dough out and roll out the shortcrust.
+After the resting time, take the dough block and roll out the shortcrust.
 I spread peach jam over the surface, and decorated as you see.
-You can decorate as you like, with tarts, you can have fun with garnishes.
-I recreated the lines on the edge with the tines of a fork.
+You can decorate it however you like; with tarts, you can be creative with garnishes.
+I made the lines on the edge with the tines of a fork.

-Bake in a preheated oven at 340°F (170°C) for about 25 minutes.
-Always do the toothpick test for doneness and adjust based on your oven.
+Bake in a preheated static oven at 340°F for about 25 minutes.
+Always do the toothpick test and adjust according to your oven.

-Take it out of the oven and enjoy this shortcrust with half butter and half evo oil that smells like home.
+Take it out of the oven and enjoy this half butter half EVO oil shortcrust that smells like home.

-Preservation of the Half Butter Half Oil Tart
+Preserving the Half Butter Half EVO Oil Tart

-If you don’t eat it first, the half butter half oil tart keeps under a glass dome for 3/4 days.
+If you don’t eat it all right away, the half butter half EVO oil tart can be stored under a glass dome for 3/4 days.

 FAQ (Frequently Asked Questions)

-If yes, and you would like to, please rate it with the stars below.
+If so and you feel like it, express your vote and opinion with the stars below.

-If you give me 5 stars, it will obviously be the highest level of appreciation.
+If you give me 5, it will obviously be the maximum level of appreciation.